Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Kolmogorov-Smirnov-type sequential tests for FSD

 $C(A, \alpha)$ is a constant that is calculated numerically, $A \geq 1/2$ is a tuning parameter (set to $0.85$ in their paper), and $t_{\text{min}}$ is a user-specified minimum time after which the bound starts to hold.
-Note that the width merely depends on the time $t$ and not the data points, so the resulting test is not adaptive to the underlying distributions.
-The corresponding level-$\alpha$ test is simply
+Note that the width merely depends on $t$ and not on the data, so the resulting test is not adaptive to the underlying distributions.
+The corresponding level-$\alpha$ test~\citep{darling1968some} is simply

 involving the empirical one-sided KS statistic on the left-hand side.